vt6/vt6/spec/foundation.md

 - the value of the first netstring after the pipe symbol is accepted by `<message-type>`, and
 - the entire message, including the surrounding braces, does not exceed a length of 1024 bytes.

-Furthermore, for messages accepted by `<message-with-client-id>`, the value of the netstring before the pipe symbol must be accepted by `<client-id>`.
+Furthermore, for messages accepted by `<message-with-client-id>`, the value of the netstring before the pipe symbol MUST be accepted by `<client-id>`.

 The first netstring after the pipe symbol is called the message's **type**.
 Any following netstrings are called the message's **arguments**.